owasp-dep-scan/dep-scan/README.md

   --debug               Run depscan in debug mode.
   -q, --quiet           Makes depscan quiet.
   --explain             Makes depscan to explain the various analysis.
 Useful for creating detailed reports.
+  --explanation-mode {Endpoints,EndpointsAndReachables,NonReachables}
+                        Style of explanation needed.
+Defaults to Endpoints and Reachables.
+  --annotate            Include the generated text VDR report as an annotation.
+Defaults to true when explain is enabled; false otherwise.
   -v, --version         Display the version
 ```